MalteGueth/EEG_fMRI_tmaze/README.md

 # EEG_fMRI_tmaze

-> This repository is a collection of scripts and functions for analyzing simultaneously recorded EEG-fMRI data acquired while running an adaptation of a T-Maze task (i.e. _[Baker & Holroyd, 2009][baker_holroyd]_).
+> This repository is a collection of scripts and functions for analyzing simultaneously recorded EEG-fMRI data acquired while running an adaptation of a T-Maze task (i.e. _[Baker & Holroyd, 2009][baker_holroyd1]_; _[Baker, Umemoto, Krawitz, & Holroyd, 2015][baker_holroyd2]_).
 Furthermore, we present developmental methods for correcting MR related artifacts in EEG data.

 ![](tmaze.png)